 How is best to wash my dog?

-Rinse with warm water, apply the shampoo, massage into the entire coat from nose to tail, being very careful around the eyes are ears, leave on 5-10 minutes and then thoroughly rinse off.
+Rinse with warm water, apply the shampoo, massage into the entire coat from nose to tail, being very careful around the eyes are ears to keep them clear of product, leave on 5-10 minutes and then thoroughly rinse off.

 Make bath time a happy time